alixandru/q2a-open-login/README.md

 * Improve the detection of duplicate accounts, which now works fine even if the plugin is installed after users created their accounts.
 * Improve the layout of the `logins` page.
 * New widget which shows all the login buttons in the sidebar, as an alternative to header buttons.
+* Changes to Google provider: the "Login with Google" (OAuth2) provider is the default one for Google.
+If you need "Login with Google Plus", you can still use it (it's been renamed to `GooglePlus`).
+The reason for this change is that "Login with Google Plus" requires users to have a Google+ account, and from Q2A point of view this is an artificial requirement not needed for the login process to work properly.
 * Update CSS file.
 Important!
 If a custom theme is used it must be manually updated.
 * Translation files (Russian, Spanish and French) have been removed because of the massive translation changes in this new version.